 Participation is voluntary.
 Call Anthem at 800-552-2682 to sign up for the program.
-Anthem may also reach out and encourage you to participate.
+Anthem may also reach out and encourage you to participate If you choose not to participate in a specific program, you will not be eligible for incentives for that program.

-For support with other health conditions, such as those listed below, call Anthem at 800-552-2682
+For support with other health conditions, such as those listed below, call Anthem at 800-552-2682.